TerminalMC/ClientSort/README.md

 To sort an inventory, simply hover over it with your mouse and press the keybind (default: middle mouse button).

-You can hold `Shift` or `Control` when pressing the sort button to use a different sorting order.
+You can hold `Shift`, `Control` or `Alt` when pressing the sort button to use a different sorting order.

 ### Dependencies